The Eagle Has Landed (film): Plot

-Colonel Pitts, the Rangers’ inexperienced and rash commander, launches a poorly planned assault on the church, that results in heavy American casualties.
-Pitts is later killed by the village's sleeper Abwehr agent.
-It's left to Pitts' deputy commander to launch a second attack, this time successful.
-To delay the Americans, Steiner's men sacrifice themselves to give Devlin, Steiner and his wounded second-in-command time to escape the church through a hidden passage.
-A local girl, who has fallen for the charming Devlin, helps them escape.
-At the waiting S-boat, Steiner orders his wounded second-in-command on board, but says he is staying behind to kill Churchill.
+Colonel Pitts, the Rangers’ commander, launches a costly assault on the church that fails.
+Pitts is killed investigating Grey's house, and Grey in turn is killed by Pitts' 1st Sergeant.
+Captain Harry Clark then launches a better orchestrated assault on the Germans in the village, trapping them in the church.
+Steiner's men sacrifice themselves to give Devlin, Steiner, and his wounded second-in-command time to escape through a hidden passage.
+A local girl, Molly Prior, who has fallen for the charming Devlin, helps them escape.
+Steiner orders his wounded second-in-command to stay on the motor torpedo boat anchored nearby, and infiltrates a nearby manor to kill Churchill.